-Check your lens and work on your copies if you get drifted.
+Check your lens and work on your copies if you get strayed.
 It’s okay, it happens.
-Hence, why we have this step to get you back on track before you’re too far drifted.
+Hence, that’s why we have this step to get you back on track before you’re too far drifted.
 You’re welcome!

 But, if you’d like to get better assistance, reach out to us for a personal touch.
 We will get you to your destination.

 8. Incorporate proof in your copywriting

 Nobody believes in magic until you prove it to them.

 The magic behind great copywriting starts when you get to show proof to your customers with data, testimonials, examples, case studies, and statistics.